Liucy3164/Liucy3164.github.io/main/projects.md

 Designed and analyzed a new gate mechanism for quantum computing based on cavity QED.
 This scheme aims to achieve high-speed entangling operations using photonic interactions.

-## 4. Novel Gate Scheme for trapped ions by combining motional and cavity modes
+## 4. Gate Scheme for trapped ions by combining motional and cavity modes (Early sketch and still surveying)

-Designed and analyzed a new gate mechanism by considering coupling between spin states, motional modes, cavity modes.
+Theoretically analyzed a possible new gate mechanism by considering coupling between spin states, motional modes, cavity modes.

 ## [5.
 Implementations of the BB84 protocol on IBM quantum hardware](/projects/BBA4/)